jpsaha/MOTP/_pages/Eligibility.md

 ### [Eligibility](https://olympiads.hbcse.tifr.res.in/how-to-participate/eligibility/mathematical-olympiad/) and the [stages](https://olympiads.hbcse.tifr.res.in/about-olympiads/stages/mathematical-olympiad/) of IMO
 * The students enrolled in the 8th, 9th, 10th, 11th or 12th standard may participate in IOQM. [^1]

 [^1]: provided certain additional conditions are met.
 The precise details are available at the [webpage](https://olympiads.hbcse.tifr.res.in/) of the Homi Bhabha Centre for Science Education (HBCSE).

-<h2 align="center"> Some of the stages of the Math Olympiad program 2024 --- 2025 are </h2>
+### Some of the stages of the Math Olympiad program 2024 --- 2025 are

 -------